Caraveo/x/ReadMe.md

     BOOL Check: TRUE/FALSE/EXIST
     Bool Check with Safe Check.

+    OBJECT Obj: { "Key": "Value" }
+    JSON Object-like based Indexing System

+Required: Types should be ALL-Caps and should be defined before the variable name.
+The variable should be defined in Camel-Case: Meaning first letter capitalized and the rest lowercase, while spaces should NOT be used when defining variable names.

+*Example: This_Is_A_Variable*

+The VALUE of the variable should be assigned as needed.

 **CREATE A Function**

-    #Type/Class/Method/Function: are implemented in First Letter Capitalized yet you can use all caps if you want.
-Ex: Fun()
+Type/Class/Method/Function: are implemented in First Letter Capitalized yet you can use all caps if you want.

     VOID CREATE X()[
         DISPLAY[Greeting]